bisdn/bisdn.github.io/network_configuration/vxlan.md

 #  |  | port_a |                                   |         |                               | port_d   |    |
 #  +--+-+-+----------------------------------------+         +-----------------------------------+-+-+-------+

-The configuration give below will create a VXLAN tunnel with VNID=50000 between ``port_b`` on ``switch1`` and ``port_c`` on ``switch2``. ``port_a`` and ``port_d`` will have layer 2 connectivity.
+The configuration give below will create a VXLAN overlay with VNI=50000 between ``port_b`` on ``switch1`` and ``port_c`` on ``switch2``. ``port_a`` and ``port_d`` will have layer 2 connectivity.